mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 conda install -c conda-forge ase pyqstem tqdm natsort cython
 ```

 The Deep Learning models are built in both Tensorflow 2.2.0 and PyTorch.
-The codes are avaiolable in the folder tf2.2 and pytorch.
+The codes are avaiolable in the folder *tf2.2* and *pytorch*.
 Please install the package you wish to use.

 **Tensorflow 2.2.0**: